Zywave/booster/src/_areas/design-system/patterns/data-visualization.md

 ## **Responsiveness**

 Ensuring data visualizations are responsive is crucial for providing a seamless user experience across various devices and screen sizes.
 Responsive design allows data to be easily accessible and comprehensible, regardless of the user's device.
+Fluid layouts enable dashboards to adapt to different screen sizes.
+Elements should resize and reposition dynamically to optimize space.

-Consider using a more mobile-friendly data visualization format.
+Consider using a more mobile-friendly data visualization format when designing for responsiveness.
 For example, consider presenting data in a horizontal bar chart rather than a line chart.
 It’s essentially the same graphic, only the axes are flipped.
 It still tells the same story, just in a more mobile-friendly vertical format.

 - - -